• Post author:

 And that’s OK as long as the Definition of Done is transparent and everyone is on the same page.
 However, the Definition of Done is not static.
 The team is grounded by their current reality and constraints, yet they must continuously improve.

-Now other teams go even a step further and try to push everything into the Product Backlog Item section and have nothing left in the Sprint section and the Undone work section.
+Now other teams go even a step further and try to push everything into the Product Backlog Item or user story section and have nothing left in the Sprint section and the Undone work section.
 Those teams are capable of shipping multiple times per Sprint or even multiple times per day.
 If teams get that far great!
 However, at a minimum Scrum teams have to get to having nothing in the Undone work section and have all the quality activities completed by the end of the Sprint.
 This won’t happen overnight.
 It will take time, but via the continuous improvement of the Definition of Done and improvements in the team’s technical practices, teams tackle these and get there one step at a time.

 Click here to download a pdf template of the Definition of Done Canvas.